-Personally, I use Kerdi to waterproof my custom shower installs which puts the waterproofing layer right below the shower floor tile.
-However, more old-school PVC vinyl and fiberglass waterproofing is still often used for renovations and new home builds.
+I use Kerdi to waterproof my own custom shower installs, which puts the waterproofing layer right below the shower floor tile.
+However, other shower installation contractors still use old-school PVC vinyl and fiberglass waterproofing for renovations and new home builds.
 This type of shower construction actually puts the waterproofing layer below several inches of drypack concrete (since you can’t tile directly on top of PVC or fiberglass).
 While this is a lower-tech way of waterproofing a shower, it can still work well when done correctly.

-So, if you’re wanting to understand everything that an old-school contractor should be doing at this step of a custom tile shower install, then this post can help.
+So, if you’re wanting to understand everything that an old-school contractor should be doing at this step of a custom tile shower install, then read on for helpful info.

 STEP ZERO: The Waterproofing Liner

 The most important part of any shower base is the waterproofing.
-On my own custom shower installs, I use Kerdi fabric to put a waterproofing layer directly beneath the tile.
+This is why I use Schulter Kerdi waterproofing fabric to put a waterproofing layer directly beneath the tile.
 This creates the driest, most guaranteed mold-free shower install possible.

-This is a bit of a Rube Goldberg approach to waterproofing a shower that was necessary back before there were waterproofing materials like Kerdi that you could install tile directly on top of.
-But, lots of general contractors still stick with this traditional approach.
-And, many of ’em have trouble finding skilled installers who can perfectly slope a truly custom concrete mortar bed.
+This Rube Goldberg -like approach to waterproofing a shower was necessary back before there were waterproofing materials like Kerdi that you could install tile directly on top of.
+But lots of general contractors still stick with this traditional approach.
+And many of ’em have trouble finding skilled installers who can perfectly slope a truly custom concrete mortar bed.
 Hence the moonlighting.

 Be CERTAIN that the liner is actually Waterproof!

-Whether PVC or fiberglass, a shower base waterproofing liner must be waterproof.
+Whether PVC or fiberglass, a traditional shower base waterproofing liner must be continuous and completely sealed to be waterproof.
 Testing for this is simple.
-Once the liner is in place and all the glue for the seams, nail holes, etc is dried and cured, simply block the drain and fill it with water up to the top of the curb.
+Just block the drain and fill the shower base with water up to the top of the curb:

-Then, let the water sit for at least 20min (roughly double the average time that the average American spends taking an average-length shower).
+Then, let the water sit for at least half an hour (a little more than double the average time that the average American spends taking an average-length shower).
 Ideally, let the water sit overnight.
 If the water level doesn’t change by morning, then you’re good.
 If it does, then yell at the installer to find and fix the leak.